Petroleum industry in Azerbaijan: Pre-revolution period

-A small petrochemical industry sprung up around Baku, as demand for kerosene soared locally.
+A small petrochemical industry sprang up around Baku as demand for kerosene soared locally.
 Vasily Kokorev, Peter Gubonin and German baron N.E.
 Tornow built the first kerosene factory in Surakhany.
-The factory was used to produce kerosene out of "kir", an asphalt-like substance.
+The factory produced kerosene from "kir", an asphalt-like substance.
 In 1859, N.I.
-Vitte, a Tiflis pharmacist, built the second paraffin-producing factory on Pirallahi Island.
+Vitte, a Tiflis pharmacist, built the second paraffin-producing factory, on Pirallahi Island.
+In 1871, Ivan Mirzoev, an ethnic Armenian who was then an otkupchina monopolist, built the first wooden oil derrick followed by another the next year.
+The drilling mechanism used a balance arm, whim and manual pump.

-Up until the 1870s, Russia had a state oil monopoly for petroleum production and reserves around Baku, based on 3-4 year contracts.
-Production was limited to bailing seepage from shallow wells dug manually.
-The oil was then transported by arbos (horse carriages carrying 2 barrels) to the shore of Baku bay.
-There, kerosene was distilled in open stills, and then transported to Russian markets, especially St. Petersburg, via ship over the Caspian Sea and Volga River.
-In 1873, a new law replaced the contract-monolopy with a long-term lease system, and removed the kerosene excise tax in 1877.
+In 1873, a new law replaced the otkupchina contract-monopoly with a long-term lease system, and removed the kerosene excise tax in 1877.